bigobject-inc/dynamic_chart_demo/README.md

     pip install requests

-To modify ui, editing the *view.html* in the path 'web_server/views'
+To modify ui, editing the **view.html** in the path 'web_server/views'

-Please refer https://docs.webix.com/desktop__components.html for the detail of webix library.
+Please refer https://docs.webix.com/desktop__components.html for the detail of the webix library.

 ## default demo charts
 The default sample view consisted of four dynamic spline charts.